grant-wade/chip8-emulator/README.md

 Since the implementation was done as a library it is not a full solution to run and interact with a Chip8 program.
 While this may implement all needed features to run the program it requires another program to display the screen and let the emulator know when a key is pressed.
 There will be another project that runs the emulator in WASM and uses a browser to interact and display.

-The actual implementation was done in [Rust](https://www.rust-lang.org/) with minimal dependencies as a project to learn more about the language.
+The actual implementation was done in [Rust](https://www.rust-lang.org/) with minimal dependencies as a project to learn more about the language and creating an emulator.
 This is still a work in progress and any suggestions are welcome.
 For this reason there is probably no reason to submit this as a [crate](https://crates.io/).